Teaching & Learning Center

 Pondering Pedagogy

-Pondering Pedagogy will meet monthly during the semester on the third Friday of each month from 12:20-1:10 pm in Olin 400.
+Pondering Pedagogy will meet monthly during the semester on the third Friday of each month from 12:20-1:10 pm.
 If you have suggestions for future topics or questions regarding AU TLC, email Elizabeth Matson.

 Live Deliberately